zhenkewu/zhenkewu.github.io/notes.md

 * `ASSET_PATH` are in `assets`
 * When we use `_layout`, the default one points to `_includes/themes/lab/default` which has the top and bottom static bars; any of the non-default ones specifies the layout as default, and them set up ASSET_PATH and points to `themes/lab/xxx.html` for more specific setting.
 So when editing layouts, we just need to go to `theme/lab/xxx.html` for style changes.

-* need to check how to add "show N results" with
+* need to check how to add "show N results" that update results shown in realtime, without needing to type again (just use the current prompt)

+* todo: add software to replace project; add media/press.

 ## Goals